NexPlayer/Android-SDK/advanced.md

 #### native int setLicenseBuffer(String strBuffer)

-This method inputs the license file information into a NexPlayer™ buffer.
+This method inputs the license file information into a NexPlayer buffer.
 This should be called after calls toNexAlFactory::initand before calling `NexPlayer::setNexAlFactory`.
-The location of the license file included with the NexPlayer™ SDK Java files can be set using the method `setLicenseFile`.
+The location of the license file included with the NexPlayer SDK Java files can be set using the method `setLicenseFile`.

 **Parameters**